quickwit-oss/quickwit/.github/ISSUE_TEMPLATE/tutorial_request.md

 ---
-name: Request New Content
+name: Request New Tutorial
-about: Ask for a new piece of content to be created by the Quickwit team
+about: Ask for a new tutorial to be created by the Quickwit team
-title: "[Request New Content]"
+title: "[Request New Tutorial]"
-labels: community_content
+labels: tutorial
 assignees: ''

 ---